This Train

 "This Train", also known as "This Train Is Bound for Glory", is a traditional African-American gospel song first recorded in 1922.
 Although its origins are unknown, the song was relatively popular during the 1920s as a religious tune, and it became a gospel hit in the late 1930s for singer-guitarist Sister Rosetta Tharpe.
 After switching from acoustic to electric guitar, Tharpe released a more secular version of the song in the early 1950s.

-The song's popularity was also due in part to the influence of folklorists John A. Lomax Jr. and Alan Lomax, who discovered the song while making field recordings in the American South in the early 1930s and included it in folk song anthologies that were published in 1934 and 1960.
+The song's popularity was also due in part to the influence of John Lomax Jr. and Alan Lomax, the folklorists who discovered the song while making field recordings in the American South in the early 1930s and included it in folk song anthologies that were published in 1934 and 1960.
 These anthologies brought the song to the attention of an even broader audience during the folk music revival of the 1950s and 1960s.
 Another song, called "The Crawdad Song", uses the same melody.

 Early history

 The earliest known example of "This Train" is a recording by Florida Normal and Industrial Institute Quartette from 1922, under the title "Dis Train".
 Another one of the earliest recordings of the song is the version made by Wood's Blind Jubilee Singers in August 1925 under the title "This Train Is Bound for Glory".
 Between 1926 and 1931, three other black religious groups recorded it.
 During a visit to the Parchman Farm state penitentiary in Mississippi in 1933, Smithsonian Institution musicologist John A. Lomax and his son Alan made a field recording of the song by black inmate Walter McDonald.
 The next year the song found its way into print for the first time in the Lomaxes' American Folk Songs and Ballads anthology and was subsequently included in Alan Lomax's 1960 anthology Folk Songs of North America.

 In 1935, the first hillbilly recording of the song was released by Tennessee Ramblers as "Dis Train" in reference to the song's black roots.
 Then in the late 1930s, after becoming the first black artist to sign with a major label, gospel singer and guitarist Sister Rosetta Tharpe recorded "This Train" as a hit for Decca.
 Her later version of the song, released by Decca in the early 1950s, featured Tharpe on electric guitar.

-In 1955, the song, with altered lyrics, became a popular single for blues singer-harmonica player Little Walter Jacobs as "My Babe".
-This secular adaptation has since become a rock standard recorded by many artists, including Dale Hawkins, Bo Diddley, Cliff Richard (three times), and the Remains.